antonio-ocello/antonio-ocello.github.io/index.md

-I am a PhD student in statistics, since October 2020, at LPSM, Sorbonne University, under the supervision of [Etienne Roquain](https://etienneroquain-81.webself.net/), [Tabea Rebafka](https://www.lpsm.paris/pageperso/rebafka/) and [Nataliya Sokolovska](https://sites.google.com/view/nsokolovska/home).
+I am a PhD student in Probability, since January 2021, at LPSM, Sorbonne University in Paris, under the supervision of [Idris Kharroubi](https://www.lpsm.paris/pageperso/kharroubii/).

-My research interests are about statistical learning/inference on graphs.
+My research interests are about Stochastic control and Numerical methods.

 ## Publications
 To come.